nuxeo-sandbox/nuxeo-docusign/README.md

 # Build

-Note: you can download the latest build from our [Jenkins server](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=Sandbox/sandbox_nuxeo-docusign-master) directly.
-To build locally:
+Note: you can install this plug-in directly [from the Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-docusign).
+If you would like to build locally:

 ```
 git clone https://github.com/nuxeo-sandbox/nuxeo-docusign